-CIPS has behaviour guidelines that are intended to create consistency across the school while allowing common sense to determine the appropriate consequences for an action.
+The overall ways that students are expected to act and behave are derived from the IB Learner Profile.
+CIPS has behaviour guidelines that are intended to create consistency across the school while allowing common sense and extenuating circumstances to determine the appropriate consequences for an action.
 As a school, one of the staff's responsibilities is to help students make good behaviour choices as part of their holistic development.
 This is accomplished by reinforcing positive behaviours, but also by correcting behaviours in a way that maintains dignity and allows for additional opportunities to "get it right".
+Critical for students to know how to treat and interact with others in caring, principled, and respectful ways to ensure that they continuously see if modelled by the adults in their lives, school staff and parents alike.
 See Appendix Two: CIPS Behavioural Guidelines Chart.